 According to the environmental conditions encountered during storage, transportation, and use of the product, it can be divided into:

-l Climate environment-temperature and humidity: high temperature, low temperature, constant damp heat, alternating damp heat, the combined cycle of temperature and humidity, rapid temperature change, cold and heat shock, low air pressure (high simulation).
+l Climate environment-temperature and humidity: high temperature test and low temperature test, constant damp heat, alternating damp heat, the combined cycle of temperature and humidity, rapid temperature change, cold and heat shock, low pressure air test (high simulation).

 l Mechanical environment: random vibration test, sinusoidal vibration test, resonance search and dwell, sinusoidal + random vibration test, random + random vibration test, mechanical shock test, collision test, steady-state acceleration, drop test.

 l Comprehensive environment: temperature + humidity + vibration, temperature + humidity + shock, temperature + humidity + collision, HALT/HASS/HASA, temperature + humidity + stacking, high pressure cooking.

 l Protection level: IP protection (waterproof, dustproof), IK protection (protection against external mechanical collisions).

 1.2.2 Advantages and disadvantages of manual stimulation test:

 l Compared with the natural exposure test, the artificial stimulation test can accelerate and strengthen the test, save time, and can be carried out at any time, the test parameters are easy to control, and the reproducibility is good.